|

 ΛΟΝΤΟΝ ΟΔΕ ΚΑΛΥΠΤΕΙ

-ΠΑΥΣΙΛΥΠΟΣ ΛΥΘΟΣ
+ΠΑΥΣΙΛΥΠΟΣ ΛΥΘΟΣ.

 The dates refer to the two most important historic events in witch Andreas Londos played a leading role: March 21st 1821 the date he started with his flag to liberate the city of Patras and September 3rd, 1843 is when he participated in the revolt of Greek people requesting a constitution.
-In this way the history of this house is connected with the historical, glorious Londos family.
-That is why its historical value doubles.

 Nowadays it is the only building in Aeghio with a history more than two hundred years.
 Furthermore, it was a primary scool until the nineties.